-about 25 (updated: now well over 200!) handhelds recently – Mostly Baofeng models but also some Yaesu FT-60s.
+about 25 (updated: loads!) handhelds recently – Mostly Baofeng models but also some Yaesu FT-60s.
 For this, I’ve been using the free CHIRP software and a selection of programming cables.
 This makes adding multiple repeater memories (and naming them) much easier and leaves the VFO Mode free for normal simplex working.
 There’s no “automatic repeater shift” on these Chinese radios so it’s best to have repeaters (whether they are 0.6MHz, 1.6MHz or 7.6MHz split) on a memory and with a name/callsign.
 CHIRP supports multiple tabs of frequency/memory lists which can be a simple CSV file or a radio “image”.
 You can copy/paste and manage memories by adding/moving rows just like you would in an Excel spreadsheet – it’s a very flexible and powerful program.
 Did I say that it was free?!

 Reading A Radio